SuperrSonic/Better-Nintendont/README.md

 It's intended to be interchangeable with Devolution, so memory cards now go in the /apps/gc_devo/ folder with the memcard.bin filename.

-For the GameCube main menu /apps/gc_devo/ipl.bin, as is the case with segaboot.bin.
+For the GameCube main menu it's /apps/gc_devo/ipl.bin, same goes for segaboot.bin.

+The loader.dol you can get from the "Releases" tab on this page can be placed on your SD card or USB device, use an app like USB Loader GX to set it as the main GameCube loader, and then launch a game.

 You can't load games from the internal interface itself, but you can specify an argument in the meta.xml, like: "usb:/games/Sonic Riders [GXEE8P]/game.iso" to autoboot a game, see the release pack for another example.
+Don't try renaming it to boot.dol without an argument in the meta.xml, otherwise it will just exit.

+If you specify an invalid path, it will let you know by showing it on the screen.

 For regular loading, use USB Loader GX, WiiFlow, etc. The internal interface isn't used because the loader would initialize the wiimote, making the boot process longer, the interface is also visually offensive.

+Only one storage device can be loaded, SD or USB.
+If the game is on USB, then that means every asset (memcard.bin, ipl.bin, cheats, etc.) must be on the same device.

 To exit a game with the GameCube controller, you must either press the power button, or connect a wiimote and press A+HOME.